ihuettel/100Days/README.md

 * GuessTheFlag: a flag guessing game for various countries of the world
 * ViewsAndModifiers: a technique project focused on Views and View Modifiers
 * Roshambo: a slightly brain-teasing version of Rock-Paper-Scissors
+* BetterRest: advises coffee drinks on an ideal sleep time
 * More to come...